On Soft Clustering For Correlation Estimators: Introduction

 Two- and three-point correlation functions ($2/3$PCF) are widely used in cosmology.
 Algorithms to compute these correlation functions first cluster their objects into representative points to ease the computational load of computing $\mathcal{O}(n^2)$ pairwise distances.
 To numerically compute the correlation function, the pairwise distance between all of the points is then computed, and an estimator is computed on all of the points in each distance bin.

-A long-standing goal in the computational sciences is to reconcile epistemic (model) uncertainties from aleatoric (data) uncertainties \citep{osband2023epistemic, hullermeier2021aleatoric}.
+A long-standing goal in the computational sciences is to reconcile epistemic (model) uncertainties from aleatoric (data) uncertainties \citep{hullermeier2021aleatoric, osband2023epistemic}.
 Aleatoric uncertainties describe uncertainty that is inherent to a statistic.
 This can be due to data quality limitations or inherent stochasticity of the quantity one is trying to model.
 On the other hand, epistemic uncertainties reflect the inability to generalize from a finite data set due to inherent limitations of the model.
 In the case of $2$PCFs and $3$PCFs, the epistemic uncertainty is often overlooked: the best assignment of an object to a given cluster is often unclear, as data points that are ``in-between'' two or more learned cluster centers can reasonably be chosen to fall in any of the clusters.
 This ambiguity introduces an epistemic uncertainty, as the model will struggle to appropriately assign objects to representative clusters without enough data.
+With more data points, it is easier to identify the most appropriate way to cluster the objects and thus epistemic uncertainty should decrease in the main, though individual data points will still face ambiguity.
 Prior works usually assume this clustering uncertainty to be trivial, arguing that for a significantly large sample, the number of overestimated and underestimated distances are roughly equal, and so the errors tend to cancel out \citep{jarvis2004skewness}.
 For example, this was assumed for the Dark Energy Survey (DES) point spread function (PSF) modeling efforts \citep{jarvis2021dark}.
 A PSF is an impulse response of an optical system to light, and the quality of a PSF model is often assessed with $\rho$ statistics \citep{rowe2010improving,vogelsberger2016ethos}, which describe correlations in size and shape residuals of a PSF model relative to observed stars.
 These empirical PSF models are often trained using point source catalogs that are generated by SourceExtractor++ \citep{bertin1996sextractor} and filtered to be within a given size/magnitude range.
 DES covered a vast survey area and included millions of objects which were used to be fit and evaluate PSF models \citep{DES_Y3_PIFF, jarvis2021dark}.
 With so much data at hand, it was fair to assume that the number of overestimated and underestimated distances were roughly equal, and that downstream modeling errors from clustering were negligible.
 Surveys such as DES therefore look exclusively at uncertainties quantified via bootstrapping or jackknife \citep{jarvis2021dark, TreeCorr}, which captures only the model's robustness to individual data points.
 This is closer in nature to being an aleatoric uncertainty, and we will refer to it as aleatoric uncertainty throughout.